saugat-rimal/PasswordGenerator/README.md

 ## Conclusion

-You can use this password generator for making your accounts secured.
+You can use this password generator for making your accounts secured.You can generate a password of 6 to 25 words containing letters, symbols, and numbers.
+As well as you can also define your own length of the password from 6 words to 25 words.

 Hope it will be useful and you will love it. ❤️